jvalderrama/python-syncrepos/README.rst

    to work on it
 3. Activate the virtual environment with the command ``source .venv/bin/activate``
 4. Install the python-automationclient throught the command ``python setup.py install``
+5. Go to a browser and type: http://localhost:8080/hello/INDIGO

-5. This is all!!
-Start to contribute....
+That's all!!
+Start to contribute to the API....